Magazine to Movie: How to Write True Stories That Get Optioned

 • Journalists ready to write longer, more ambitious pieces

-• Authors who want to know how the entertainment industry works
+• Authors who need to know how the entertainment industry works

-• Anyone who wants to write stories that belong on the screen
+• Anyone who wants to write stories that belong on the big (or small) screen

 What's included: